abhinavuppal1/Insight/README.md

 ## Acknowledgements
 Thanks to the friendly folks at [Lappu AI](https://www.lappuai.com/) for helping me develop this project and bring it online.
+Lappu AI does AI based development and we very helpful in understanding the concepts to bring this project online.